 6.32.2 Procedures

-Editor’s note: The current procedures assume that the target UE and all the involved reference UEs are served by the same LMF and AMF in the same PLMN.
-It is FFS how to coordinate between LMFs in case the UEs are served by different LMFs and AMFs in different PLMNs.
+The procedures below describe each of the above mentioned cases in more detail.
+In these procedures, it is assumed that the Target UE and all involved Reference UEs are served by the same PLMN.

 Case 1: Target UE and all Reference UEs are in coverage

 Figure 6.32.2-1: High-level procedure for Involving multiple Reference UEs to a ranging session for in-coverage situation.

-1. The LMF may receive information about ranging "constellations" in an area from the GMLC, which may have received this information from an AF (via NEF) or LCS client (see description of Figure 6.32.2-2 for more details)
+1. The LMF may receive information about ranging "constellations" in an area from the GMLC, which may have received this information from an AF (via NEF), LCS client or another PLMN (see description of Figure 6.32.2-2 for more details)

 2. The LMF collects data about potential Reference UEs/Located UEs in an area (possibly based on the ranging "constellation" information from the AF), including receiving data about the capabilities and location information for these potential Reference UEs/Located UEs, and maintains this information in a storage unit/database.
 This may also include keeping track of potential role changes, e.g. if a UE is not able to be a Reference UE/Located UE anymore (e.g. because it lost its position fix).
+To this end, the GMLC may issue a Periodic MT-LR for the respective Reference UEs/Located UEs.
+The location information of the Reference UEs/Located UEs will also be updated everytime the Reference UE/Located UE issues a MO-LR.

-3. The Target UE or the LMF transmit a Location Request to trigger the initiation of the ranging/sidelink positioning procedures.
+3. The Target UE (3a) or the GMLC (3b) transmit a Location Request to trigger the initiation of the ranging/sidelink positioning procedures for the Target UE.
+The AMF then selects (3c) an LMF that supports ranging/sidelink positioning procedures.
+Preferably, the LMFs are deployed to serve a particular area, so that the LMF selection can be based on area information of the Target UE, such as TAI or Cell-Id.

-4. The Target UE initiates ranging discovery and connection setup with a discovered Reference UE (in this case Reference UE#1).

-5. The Reference UE with which a ranging connection was set up reports this to the LMF.
-This report may include identifiers of the Target UE and Reference UE and a session identifier).

-6. After authentication and authorization (not shown in the figure, since that is in the realm of SA WG3), the LMF determines one or more other Reference UEs to get involved in the ranging session, e.g. based on the information about ranging constellations or other Reference UEs in the area (that may have a stable position).
+4. Based on area information, such as TAI or Cell-Id of the Target UE provided by the AMF to the LMF, the LMF determines one or more Reference UEs to get involved in the ranging session, e.g. based on the information about ranging constellations or Reference UEs in the area (that have a stable position).

+NOTE 1: In case in steps 2 and 3b different LMFs have been selected for the Target UE and one or more Reference UEs, if an LMF discovers that it does not have UE context information for each of these UEs, then it may use the NL7 reference point (as specified in TS 23.273 and which may need to be extended for this purpose) to request other LMFs to perform a UE context transfer of the “missing” UE context information to this LMF (or vice versa), for example using steps 5-10 of the LMF Change Procedure in clause 6.4 of TS 23.273.
+If none of the LMFs have UE context information available for the “missing UE”, then the LMF may issue a request to the AMF to assign the “missing” UE to the same LMF.
+If the AMF does not yet serve the “missing UE”, it may verify if another AMF is serving that UE, and if not, issue a network triggered service request to that UE.
+Otherwise, it may align with the serving AMF of that “missing” UE to select the same LMF.